All Episodes

-Stay right here for our final news roundup and information overload.
+Final news roundup and information overload.

-Uh it's gonna be a very interesting night.
+It's going to be a very interesting night.

 We've been following it.

-I've gone over what states are holding primaries, the states holding caucuses, and uh, of course, we'll have full coverage on the Fox News channel tonight.
+I've gone over what states are holding primaries, the states holding caucuses.

-Uh anyway, they'll have the best coverage.
+Anyway, they'll love the best coverage.

-Anyway, hope you'll uh join us for that.
+Anyway, hope you'll join us for that.

-We'll be back here tomorrow, obviously, with full complete analysis.
+We'll be back here tomorrow, obviously, with full, complete analysis.

 I think most people do.

-Um we are uh uh uh still there is a big issue involving whether or not why foreign nationals are buying land.
+There is a big issue involving whether or not why foreign nationals are buying land.

-We'll get her thoughts on today, Super Tuesday, and of course, the left, the media, the mob, Democrats fuming over the Supreme Court ruling on the Colorado ballot ban.
+And of course, the left, the media, the mob, Democrats fuming over the Supreme Court ruling on the Colorado ballot ban.

 Let me play some of that crazy reaction.